 Unengaged employees tend to be a bit more flakey.
-When they don't care about a job or the organisation they work for, they're more likely to miss work-and that hurts business.
+When they don't care about a job or the organization they work for, they're more likely to miss work—and that hurts business.
 Unscheduled absenteeism costs businesses roughly $3,600 per year per hourly worker and $26,000 for each salaried employee.
 And that cost doesn't take into account the damage to brand reputation or team morale when a valuable member of the team doesn't show up.

 6. Low Engaged Teams Endure Turnover Rates 18% to 43% Higher Than Engaged Teams (Gallup)